 Natasha Aleksova (Toronto, ON)

-The CCTN and CHFS would like to thank Servier Canada Inc. for their support of this award.
+The CCTN and CHFS would like to thank Pfizer Canada for their support of this award.